 Then we cut just cut them into French fry shapes.
 First, cut the ends off so the two short sides are flat.
 Cut them into 1/4 inch slices, then strips.
 This takes a few minutes of work, but it’s not hard.

 But there’s another way to do this too!

 If you have a French fry cutter, slicing the potatoes just takes a few seconds.
 Cut off the ends, place the potato inside, and push.
 It will magically slice your potato into perfect fries.

 Step Two: the ice bath

 After slicing, the potatoes need to soak in ice water.
 Why?
 To pull out some of the starchiness in the potatoes.
 This makes sure that they are soft inside and crisp outside.
 It’s a crucial step that you can’t skip.
 (Trust me, I’ve tried!)

-Just place them in a bowl with ice cubs and water and place it in the fridge.
-They’ll need to soak at least 2 hours, and can wait up to 12 hours.
+Just place them in a bowl with ice cubes and water and place them in the fridge.
+They’ll need to soak for at least 2 hours, and can wait up to 12 hours.